Training for Hardgainers

 Exercise selection

 Not every exercise pays the same stimulus per unit of fatigue.
 Compound movements build the foundation — squat, deadlift, pull-up, press.
 Isolation sharpens the detail.
-For tight recovery budgets — and that is what we hardgainers have — the right selection is not a luxury.
+For tight recovery budgets — and why ours run tighter as hardgainers — the right selection is not a luxury.
 It is an efficiency requirement.

 I wanted to “maximise” every session.
 Every set to the last twitch, no reserves, no thought about tomorrow.
 Week after week I got weaker, more drained, more frustrated.
 The mirror showed the same body, the dumbbells the same numbers.
 At some point I stopped training against it — and started to dose.
 That changed everything.